JordanMartinez/purescript-jordans-reference/11-Syntax/06-Modifying-Do-Ado-Syntax-Sugar/src/11-Introducing-Qualified-Do-Ado.md

   -- Reader thinks, "Oh wait.
 It's using a custom bind definition.
-  -- I'll need to read through this next part carefully..." let bind = -- my custom bind definition...
+  -- I'll need to read through this next part carefully..." let bind = -- my custom bind definition... in do
     a <- Box 1
     b <- Box 1
     -- the rest of the code in the example above...
 ```

 ## Problems with Rebindable Do/Ado Notation